microsoft/Reporting-Services-LoadTest/docs/OnboardMobile.md

 ```

 Copy that content into your **MyNewMobile** folder into a file with the .kpi extension (for example advancedKpi.kpi) and it will be deployed to the server with the mobile reports, the test that execute those is ListKpis

+***Warning*** deploying KPIs using this method is not a typical scenario and can change in future versions of SQL Server Reporting Services without any notice